 - Faculty are interested in strengthening their supervision skills through training and contributing to career skills development for students.

-- Adopt a hub and spoke model, guided by a coordinated cross-campus team, with the hub located within the Faculty of Graduate Studies.
+- Adopt a hub and spoke model, guided by a coordinated cross-campus team, with the hub located within the College of Graduate and Postdoctoral Studies.

 - Establish and consult an external advisory group.